Argentina says U.N. vote vindicates its debt fight against 'vultures'

 Fernandez has accused Griesa of overstepping his bounds and interfering in Argentina’s national sovereignty.

 Her response, a bill that would allow the government to make its debt payments locally, or elsewhere beyond the reaches of Griesa’s court, has sailed through Congress so far.
-The Senate upper house passed it last week.
+The vote in the lower house later on Wednesday or early Thursday is the final step after the Senate already voted in favor.

+Investors, however, are concerned about legal and logistical hurdles and have underscored the lack of financial incentive to participate.

-The bill also pushes investors to move their Argentine debt from the United States to a new jurisdiction.
+The bill also pushes investors to move their Argentine debt from the United States to a new jurisdiction, either Argentina or France.
+But Economy Minister Axel Kicillof acknowledged on Tuesday that bondholders had little appetite for such a plan.

-“Given we could not pay in New York, we are trying with this law to pay in Buenos Aires, in France or to let creditors propose other trustees in order to be able to pay,” said Roberto Feletti, a lawmaker from the ruling coalition.

-“Argentina’s decision is to pay and to fulfill its commitments with this debt restructuring.”

-But Economy Minister Axel Kicillof acknowledged on Tuesday bondholders had little appetite for the swap plan.

-Investors and critics are concerned about the law’s legal and logistical challenges and have underscored the lack of financial incentive to participate.

-Griesa has called the bond swap plan “illegal” but stopped short of holding Argentina in contempt.

-In a hearing on Wednesday, he said he would wait for a decision on an appeal before ordering Citigroup Inc (C.N) to comply with a subpoena seeking details of threats from Argentina to process payments the court had blocked.